AadhyaJain34/mirai-ai-virtual-summer-internship-2026/README.md

 The internship focuses on learning the fundamentals of Artificial Intelligence through hands-on coding, interactive applications, and real-world AI concepts.

 📚 Repository Structure
-mirai-ai-summer-internship-2026/
-│
-├── Assignment-01-The-Identity-Echo/
-├── Assignment-02/
-├── Assignment-03/
-├── Assignment-04/
-├── Assignment-05/
-└── Final-Project/

-Each assignment folder may include:
+Each assignment is organized in its own folder and contains:

-- Python source code
+- Source Code
-- Project documentation
+- Assignment-specific README
-- Screenshots (where applicable)
+- Screenshots
-- Required dependencies
+- Dependencies (if required)

 📋 Assignment Progress